LEIC-ES-2024-25/2LEIC02T3/README.md

 **Retrospective:**

 *What went well:*
-Correctly implemented firebase authentication, notifications handler and we also we made some changes to the code structure in order to improve readability, maintainability and simplicity.
+Correctly implemented firebase authentication, notifications handler and we also made some changes to the code structure in order to improve readability, maintainability and simplicity.

 *What went wrong:*
 Many Plugins/APIs we wanted to use had impeding bugs and/or were outdated - we had to find alternatives or try to achieve things in a different way, so it led to a not so good work efficiency because we lost a big amount of time just trying out Plugins/APIs that turned out to be problematic.